Book Design

 Editorial design for books, catalogues and publications in art, culture and the public sphere

-Micah Purnell designs books, catalogues and printed publications for artists, cultural organisations, charities and brands.
+Micah Purnell designs books for artists, cultural organisations, charities and brands, combining editorial design, typographic direction and narrative structure.

-His practice combines editorial design, typographic direction, narrative structure and production thinking to create publications with clarity, atmosphere and lasting presence.
-Each project begins with pacing, sequence and form - shaping content into a reading experience that feels coherent, tactile and memorable.
+Each project begins with pacing, sequence and form, shaping content into a coherent reading experience that is clear, tactile and memorable.

 Task Book Design